ollecram/zee_einstein-gravity-in-a-nutshell/01_Part_I.md

  - It is an experimental fact elevated to the status of an axiom in Newton's mechanics that the position and velocity of all particles at a given  instant of time fully determine their evolution.

 By combining the above two statements one sees that at a given point in time (hence forgetting any knowledge of prior dynamical history) there are two vectors (directions) related to a particle in a central field: the radius vector connecting the field center to the particle and the particle's velocity vector.
-These two vectors do determine a plane. we must now convince ourselves that should the
+These two vectors do determine a plane.
+We must now convince ourselves that should the particle trajectory deviate from that plane in the course of motion, that would violate one of our two basic assumptions.